proto-lab-ro/jobshoplab/docs/source/user_guide/visualisation.rst

 - Color-coded jobs and machines
 - Zooming and panning
 - Detailed tooltips with operation information
-- Machine utilization statistics
-- Critical path highlighting
+- Table view of job and machine status

 When using the dashboard:

 - The dashboard runs as a web application on the specified port (default: 8050)
-- In Jupyter notebooks, it displays inline if supported
+- In Jupyter notebooks, it displays inline
 - Otherwise, it opens in your default web browser

 CLI Debug Visualization